 If you are smoking cannabis flower, effects are felt immediately and can last 2 to several hours depending on the strength of genetics and potency of product consumed.
 Quantity of consumption can also impact how long the effects last.
 Vape pens are similar, but tend to be less potent than smoking flower, and not as long-lasting.
 Sublingual drops are applied under the tongue and offers direct absorption.
 Using this method, effects may take up to 15 minutes.
 A topical like a cream or salve is applied to the body may take up to 20 minutes for the effects to be felt.
 Topicals are typically the least psychoactive way to consume cannabis.
-Lastly, edibles and capsules.
+Lastly, edibles and capsules are options.
 Both start to kick in around 1 to 2 hours and last 6 – 10 hours (or more) depending on the dose.
 Capsules typically contain cannabis-infused coconut oil.
 Edibles include candies, drinks, and can include infused butter or oil.
-There are many ways in which cannabis infused edibles are made — it is not black and white.
+There are many ways in which cannabis infused edibles are made — it is not cut and dry.

 With you consumption as a beginner, take it slow and steady, no matter your size or age.
 Even if you are the type to dive head first into everything you do, too much cannabis for a first timer or newbie can be a recipe for a disaster.
 This would be called overdosing and no one wants to overdose.
 Edibles and capsules can be very potent, so always start with a little.
 After two hours, if you feel you could benefit from more, then go ahead.
 If you are new to using cannabis and bought a brownie, cut it into 4 pieces, and take it slow.
 If your brownie was labeled with how much THC is in it, you’ll have a much easier time deciding on your dosage.
 For beginners taking edibles, most begin with a 2 mg cannabis product, up to 10 mg, and go from there.
-Be careful, as some edibles can contain an exorbitant amount of thc, like the Black Bar from Korova.

 I’m sure you are going to have a wonderful time.
 Enjoy your journey with cannabis.
 If you need deep relief from physical pain, consider edibles or capsules or a strong indica flower or vape pen.
 If you need “get up and go” or “creative stimulation” a sativa leaning flower or vape pen would be the way to go.
 You may find some sativa leaning products work for you, and some don’t.
 Yes, it does get this “complicated.”
 But it’s not really that complicated.